MehmetKaanAks13/MehmetKaanAks13/README.md

-# Merhaba, GitHub Profilime Hoş Geldiniz! 👋
+# Welcome to My GitHub Profile! 👋

-Ben Mehmet Kaan Aksoy, yazılım geliştirme alanında uzmanlaşmış bir FullStack developer'ım.
-Bu profilde, deneyimlerimi ve projelerimi paylaşıyorum.
+I'm Mehmet Kaan Aksoy, a FullStack developer specialized in software development.
+On this profile, I share my experiences and projects.

-## 🚀 Hakkımda
+## 🚀 About Me

-- Derinlemesine bilgi: Frontend, Backend ve veritabanı sistemleri
+- In-depth knowledge: Frontend, Backend, and database systems.

-🌱 Şu anda kendimi geliştirmekte olduğum alanlar:
+🌱 Currently, I'm focusing on:

-- Yüksek performanslı sistemlerin tasarımı ve uygulanması
+- Designing and implementing high-performance systems
-- Yapay Zeka ve Makine Öğrenmesi
+- Artificial Intelligence and Machine Learning
-- Büyük veri analizi ve işleme
+- Big data analysis and processing

-⚡ İlgi Alanlarım:
+⚡ Interests:

-- Frame Work yazılımlar geliştirmek
+- Developing framework software
-- Kaliteli ve güçlü Web Siteleri oluştrmak
+- Creating high-quality and robust websites

-## 📫 İletişim
+## 📫 Contact

-Benimle iletişime geçmek için:
+To get in touch with me:

-- E-posta: mehmetkaanaksoy13@gmail.com
+- Email: mehmetkaanaksoy13@gmail.com
 - LinkedIn: [linkedin.com/in/mehmet-kaan-aksoy-61a3502a2/](https://www.linkedin.com/in/mehmet-kaan-aksoy-61a3502a2/)

-## 🛠️ Projeler
+## 🛠️ Projects

-Burada bazı projelerimi bulabilirsiniz.
-Daha fazla detay için her projenin kendi repository'sine göz atabilirsiniz.
+You can find some of my projects here.
+For more details, you can check out each project's repository.

-1. [Proje 1]: Kısa bir açıklama
+1. [Project 1]: A brief description
-2. [Proje 2]: Kısa bir açıklama
+2. [Project 2]: A brief description
-3. [Proje 3]: Kısa bir açıklama
+3. [Project 3]: A brief description

-## 📊 GitHub İstatistikleri
+## 📊 GitHub Statistics

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=mehmetkaanaks13&show_icons=true)

-## 💻 Dil ve Araçlar
+## 💻 Languages and Tools

-Bu projelerde kullandığım bazı diller ve araçlar:
+Some languages and tools I've used in these projects:

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=mehmetkaanaks13&hide_progress=true)